mohibul75/starter-hugo-academic/content/project/wilhelmsen/index.md

 ---
 title: Wilhelmsen Platfrom 13
 summary: Wilhelmsen Platform 13 is a cutting-edge port management application that revolutionizes how port authorities and operators handle vessel calls, port logistics, suppliers, and activities.
-Streamlining operations, enhancing collaboration, and providing data-driven insights, it's the future of efficient and transparent port administration.
+Streamlining operations, enhancing collaboration, and providing data-driven insights, it is the future of efficient and transparent port administration.
 tags:
   - Industry Project
 date: '2023-7-27T00:00:00Z'